 The following departments make up our Highway Management Section:

 Roadway Services Section

-This section includes Traffic, Permits, Special Projects and the District Garage.
+This section includes Traffic, Special Projects and the District Garage.

 The Garage is responsible for providing all District 4 personnel vehicles and equipment needed for accomplishing their goals.

-The Traffic Department provides the traveling public with a safe and efficient highway system by maintaining signals, signs, determining speed limits and inspecting the safety of intersections throughout the District.
+The Traffic Department provides the traveling public with a safe and efficient highway system by maintaining signals, signs, lighting and pavement markings throughout the District.

 Special Projects is responsible for performing bridge maintenance work and for the operation of larger more specialized pieces of equipment that are not practical to include in the fleet of each county.
 Personnel from this section also support the snow and ice control efforts in each county.

 The role of the Technical Support Section is to provide information and services of a technical nature to others within the Highway Management Department, as well as, other departments both in the District and Central Office.

 County Operations Section